flowdock/hubot-flowdock/README.md

 By default hubot will always respond to the same thread that the message that caused the response was in.
 In scripts you can override this by setting `msg.envelope.newMessage = true`.

+### `robot.messageRoom`

+If you use `robot.messageRoom`, it's advised to use the proper flow id as the `room` parameter.
+However, you can use the flow path too (org/flow that's also visible in web urls) or the flow name.
+However, if you use the flow name, there's no quarantees that those are really unique especially if you run your bot in multiple organizations.

 ## Extending hubot-flowdock

 ### Undo or message deletion